-The pollution that has followed in the wake of the consumer society is a worldwide problem.
+Background: The pollution that has followed in the wake of the consumer society is a worldwide problem.
 In Britain two aspects of modern living have presented the authorities with grave pollution problems -- the disposal of household garbage and the control of oil pollution in the surrounding seas.

 Warren Spring Laboratory at Stevenage, thirty miles north of London has been tackling these and other problems.
 On Monday (16 June) the scientists there held there first open day in three years and revealed the line their research has been taking.

 The most eye-catching experiment was a garbage recycling plant.
 It deals with ordinary household refuse and its designers claim it can recycle up to eighty per cent of the constituents.
 Through a series of conveyor belt and extractors the plant can separate out paper, tins, nylon and glass.
 The plastics and textiles provide a low-grade fuel.
 The paper can be repulped and re-used as can the tins, metal and glass.

 Last year Britain produced 20 million tons of household and trade waste.
 Much of this is in fact valuable material which can be re-used, saving resources and of course money.

 Research into oil pollution on beaches and at sea has also been centred at the Warren Spring Laboratory.
 On display on Monday was a vessel fitted with sprinklers.
 This discharges a chemical onto the oil slick, which is the broken up by floats towed behind the sprinklers.
 An absorbent plastic rope on a loop was another innovation.
 This is dipped into the oil slick and then passed through a mangle, extracting the oil into a tank, before the rope goes back into the sea.